MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

 ### d.
 Restore Database

 Open SQL Server Management Studio.
-If you don't remember the Server Name, click Browse-> Local.
+If you don't remember the Server Name, click Browse-> Local, and you'll see the server name (it should be the only entry).

 Be sure to check "Trust Server Certificate".

 1. Open SSMS
 2. Right-click **Databases → Restore Database**
 3. Select the "Device" option.
-4. Click the ... on the right of the "Device" label.
+4. Click the three ellipses (...) on the right of the "Device" label.
 5. Click "Add" and navigate to C:/MapRock/TimeMolecules/Data and select timesolution.bak
 6. Click OK.